You are using an outdated browser. Please upgrade your browser to improve your experience.

 You may be entitled to ill health retirement if you have a health condition or disability that stops you from being able to do your job.
 If you’re eligible, you’ll be able to retire early and start claiming your personal pension before the age of 55.

-This post explains what you need to know about ill health retirement (also known as medical retirement).
-Along the way, you’ll learn about the conditions that qualify for ill health retirement, the possibility of increased payments, the application process, and other state benefits you could receive.
+This post explains what you need to know about ill health retirement.
+(Also known as medical retirement).
+You’ll learn about the conditions that qualify for ill health retirement, the possibility of increased payments, the application process, and other state benefits you could receive.

 Early retirement due to ill health